Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 ## Credits

- In process ...
+> -In process ...

 ### Pictures

-Pictures used in this project were aquired on [Adobe Stock Images ](https://stock.adobe.com/)
+> - Pictures used in this project were aquired on [Adobe Stock Images ](https://stock.adobe.com/)

 ### Code

- In process ...
+> - In process ...

 ### Content
- - The content on this site was written by the developer.
+> - The content on this site was written by the developer.
- - The README is based on the Code Institute sample of README file
+> - The README is based on the Code Institute sample of README file.

 ### Acknowledgements

- In process ...
+> - In process ...

 #### [Back to Contents](#contents)

 ---

-This site was built for educational purposes.
+This site was built for educational purposes only.
 If you find any content not mentioned in **Credits** that violates the copyrights, please contact me on samisinnari@gmail.com

 ---